jonasm2-cs/Azure-SOC-Project/README.md

 ![Azure SOC Project (1)](https://github.com/user-attachments/assets/efafc994-cde7-4375-80da-a117fedab649)

 Diagram Breakdown:
-  1. Create a VM (Honeypot) that is open to the public (intentionally)
+  1. Create a VM (Honeypot) that is open to the public (intentionally).
-  2. Allow Attackers to attack our VM
+  2. Allow Attackers to attack our VM.
-  3. Configure Log forwarding to forward log into a central repository
+  3. Configure Log forwarding to forward log into a central repository (Log Analytics Workspace).
-  4. Connect Repository to our Microsoft Sentinel SIEM
+  4. Connect Repository to our Microsoft Sentinel SIEM.
-  5. Create an attack map to showcases where attacks are coming from
+  5. Create an Attack Map to showcase where attacks are coming from.

 ## P2.
 Create a Free Microsoft Azure Account
 <p><b>Objective:</b> Create a free Microsoft Azure account to host our Virtual Machines</p>